Scout Troop Projects

 identification and invasive species eradication, to boot.
 Your

 work is recognized with a sign at the trail head!

 Join hundreds of others adopting a section of coastline.

 In order to participate in the program, you agree to monitor and

 a year.
 Your troop will learn how to perform the service as well as how to

 conduct litter counts as part of an international research project.

 Adopt-a-Flower Bed or Rose Garden, or Native Species Garden

-Your troop can help to maintain these by planting, mulching, and providing care.
+Your troop can help to maintain these by planting, mulching, and

 For more information, e-mail the Delaware State Parks Volunteer Administrator.